thespacedoctor/soxspipe/docs/source/user_manual/preparing_a_workspace.md

 cd soxs-workspace-one
 ```

-Now download/move all of the SOXS or Xshooter raw data from your data set into the root of this workspace.
+Now download/move all of the SOXS<!--or Xshooter--> raw data from your data set into the root of this workspace.
 There is no need for nested folders; just fill the directory with FITS files.

  `soxspipe` has a built-in [data organiser](../data_organiser_and_reducer/data_organiser.md) that does the heavy lifting of sorting and preparing your raw data for data reduction.
 So to prepare your workspace, change into the workspace directory and run the `soxspipe prep` command: